 Hamantaschen Jewish cookies are eaten during the Jewish holiday of Purim, to celebrate the fact that the Jews were not defeated by Haman's evil plot to destroy them.

 The triangular shape represents Haman's hat, pockets, or ears, depending on the interpretation.
 Eating these cookies symbolizes the defeat of Haman and the triumph of good over evil.
-Read the book of Esther for the full story!
+Read the Book of Esther for the full story!

 Purim is a joyous Jewish holiday that commemorates the saving of the Jewish people from a plot to annihilate them in ancient Persia.
 The story is told in the Book of Esther, also known as the Megillah.